gaps-closure/gaps-closure.github.io/docs/C/03-07-emu-deploy.md

 ![EMU GUI View, 4-enclave](docs/C/images/emu.png)

-Upon running the emulator, several enclaves (indicateed by color) are instantiated per the configuration file.
+Upon running the emulator, several enclaves (indicated by color) are instantiated per the configuration file.
 Within each enclave are two types of nodes:

 1. enclave-gateway node (e.g., orange-enclave-gw-P) which is co-located with emulated cross-domain hardware used for cross-domain communication to a peer enclave, and
 2. a local enclave host (e.g., orange-1) within the enclave but without emulated GAPS hardware.

 Enclave gateways are named using the following convention: ```<local color>-enclave-gw-<first letter of peer enclave in capital letter>```.
 Between enclave gateways are cross-domain gateway nodes ```<color1>-<color2>-xd-gw```.
-The cross-domain gateways faciliate bump-in-the-wire guard configuration described in subsequent sections.
+The cross-domain gateways facilitate bump-in-the-wire guard configuration described in subsequent sections.
 The Emulator has been tested with up to 4 enclaves.
-Note the enclave limit is attributed to the processing capcity of the underlying machine running the emulator (there is no fundamental limit to number of nodes and enclaves otherwise).
+Note the enclave limit is attributed to the processing capacity of the underlying machine running the emulator (there is no fundamental limit to number of nodes and enclaves otherwise).
 A node can be accessed by double clicking its icon in the GUI to obtain a terminal to the node.

 Each enclave-gateway node runs an instance of QEMU to model the node.
 The QEMU is configured using socat and netcat such that there is a device (`/dev/vcom`) with with the node reads/writes to communicate cross domain.
 Data written to `/dev/vcom` is passed to the corresponding xd-gw node which either passes the data through or applies redaction (see guard discussion below).
 The data is then available for reading at the remote enclave-gw QEMU instance upon reading from /dev/vcom.
-This configuration emulates reading/writing to the guard in the real deployment - no IP-based communication is occuring between the applications (even though under the hood the emulator uses IP transport to move the data).
+This configuration emulates reading/writing to the guard in the real deployment - no IP-based communication is occurring between the applications (even though under the hood the emulator uses IP transport to move the data).
 From the applications' perspective they are reading/writing directly to the guard device driver.
 Note that when double-clicking the enclave-gw node, you are immediately within the QEMU @QEMU instance (rather than the CORE @CORE BSD container wrapping it).

 ![EMU Architecture](docs/C/images/emudesign.png)